-- 1.1 The Strategic Risk Register has been reviewed and updated for 2023/24. - 1.2 It is recommended that 7 of the 8 previous risks remain on the Strategic Risk Register at their existing risk scores and titles - Financial Environment, Inequalities, Cyber Security, Transformation, Climate Change, Financial Sustainability of the Health and Social Care Partnership, and Community Capacity Building & Empowerment. - 1.3 A previous risk relating to the Operating Environment of the Council post-COVID has been removed from the register.
+- 1.1 The Strategic Risk Register has been reviewed and updated for 2023/24. - 1.2 Seven of the eight previous risks remain on the Strategic Risk Register at their existing risk scores and titles Financial Environment, Inequalities, Cyber Security, Transformation, Climate Change, Financial Sustainability of the Health and Social Care Partnership, and Community Capacity Building & Empowerment. - 1.3 A previous risk relating to the Operating Environment of the Council post-COVID has been removed from the register.
 This risk had previously been included to take account of the challenges of recovery and the uncertain operating environment.
-These risks are captured fully within other specific risks within the register which will lead to improved management of those risk mitigation actions. - 1.4 A new strategic risk has been added relating to the implementation of the National Care Service, and the potential impact on the Council's resources.
+These risks are captured fully within other specific risks within the register which will lead to improved management of those risk mitigation actions. - 1.4 A new strategic risk has been added relating to the implementation of the National Care Service, and the potential impact on the Council's resources. - 1.5 The Strategic Risk Register was approved by Cabinet on 21 March 2023.